Summer Camp Island

 Summer Camp Island is an American animated television series created by Julia Pott for Cartoon Network.
 Produced by Cartoon Network Studios, it premiered on July 7, 2018.

-The series depicts the episodic adventures of Oscar and Hedgehog, both of whom are attending the eponymous summer camp.
+The series depicts the episodic adventures of Oscar and Hedgehog, both of whom are attending the magical eponymous summer camp with a witch named Susie.
 The show premiered with a 48-hour marathon consisting of the first 20 episodes running over an entire weekend, on both Cartoon Network and Boomerang.
 Another 20 episodes premiered on June 23, 2019, as the second half of the first season.

 Four additional seasons premiered exclusively on HBO Max, at approximate six-month intervals from June 2020 to December 2021.
-The series' sixth and final season was set to be released in 2023 on HBO Max.
-Despite the series being removed from HBO Max in the US in August 2022, Cartoon Network had informed The AV Club that the season will air on Cartoon Network.
-Creator Julia Pott was not informed regarding the reason for its removal.
+The series' sixth and final season was originally to be released in 2022 on HBO Max.
+Despite the series being removed from HBO Max in the United States in August 2022, Cartoon Network had informed The A.V.
+Club that the season would air on Cartoon Network.
+Creator Julia Pott has stated that she was not informed regarding the reason for its removal.

-The series has a crossover Halloween special with We Baby Bears, which premiered on October 8, 2022.

-Synopsis
+The series concluded on August 11, 2023.
+Although produced in a quarter-hour format, the series mostly airs on Cartoon Network as two 11-minute segments of a half-hour show.

+Premise

-Set in a world of anthropomorphic animals, Summer Camp Island follows two childhood best friends Oscar Peltzer, an elephant, and Hedgehog, a hedgehog, who are dropped off at a magical summer camp.
+Set in a world populated by anthropomorphic animals, Summer Camp Island follows two childhood best friends Oscar Peltzer, an elephant, and Hedgehog, a hedgehog, who are dropped off at a magical summer camp.
 The camp is a host to many bizarre occurrences, such as camp counselors who are popular girl witches, horses that transform into unicorns, talking sharks, yetis, haunted cabins, post-it notes that lead to other dimensions, and nosey monsters that live under the bed.
 Oscar and Hedgehog must contend with these out-of-place events and make their stay at camp worthwhile.